smittyplus/smittyplus.github.io/_fellowships/stanfordssrp.md

 tags: [biology]
 ---
 ## Overview
-The SSRP-Amgen Scholars Program is a fully-funded research-intensive residential program that takes place on Stanford’s beautiful campus for a nine-week period.
+The Stanford Summer Research Program-Amgen Scholars Program is a fully-funded research-intensive residential program that takes place on Stanford’s beautiful campus for a nine-week period.
 Participants are matched with a member of Stanford’s distinguished faculty and work in one of our state-of-the-art research facilities.

 ## Deadlines
 February 2019